brabect1/zr-soc/verilator/README.md

 remote bitbang server and uses it to drive the JTAG interface.

 Presently the remote bitbang server runs at a hardcoded port 9823.

+To tryout an OpenOCD connection, you may use an infinite loop test program with disabled timeout:

+    cd verilator && make build && make test-soc-p-infi-loop sflags='-c 0'

 To connect to the remote bitbang server, the OpenOCD has to be configured and built with remote bitbang support (requires `libtool` and `automake`).